 - Place balls on ungreased baking sheets.
 (DO NOT press down as in some traditional recipes.
 See exception in notes below.)

 - Bake 8 - 10 minutes or until golden brown and cookies look “set," but not done.
 Do not overcook.

-If you want to turn these cookies into a really decadent treat, get out your jar of Nutella and spread some on the underside of one cookie and then press another cookie on top (top side out).
-See the resulting Peanut Butter Chocolate Hazelnut Sandwich Cookie here.
+If you want to turn these cookies into a really decadent treat, get out your jar of Nutella (or other chocolate hazelnut butter/spread) and spread some on the underside of one cookie and then press another cookie on top (top side out).
+See the resulting Peanut Butter Chocolate Hazelnut Sandwich Cookies here.

 Original recipe from the celiac listserv (originator unknown)